amartincolby/Rust-Quick-Guide/README.md

 prioritizing feature delivery over other concerns can have profoundly negative outcomes.

 There are moral consequences.
 A bad program can produce much more CO2 than a good program.
 A bad program can fail someone just when they need it most.
 A bad program can literally kill people.[8]
 A bad program can expose users to hackers.
 A bad program can fail society at large.[9]
-But I think the bigger motivation is because cloud computing is extremely expensive.
+There are business consequences if confidence in a product falls.
+There are even organizational consequences, with burnt-out engineers quitting.
+But I think the biggest motivation is because cloud computing is _extremely_ expensive.
 If an organization is genuinely only "paying for what you use," as all cloud providers pitch, then a language that is twice as fast as another could result in a massive decrease in monthly cloud charges.
 That is a performance difference that would not have excited anyone fifteen years ago, but today, the bean counters start paying attention to what the geeks are saying.

 And so we have Rust.
 Or perhaps I should say so we have the _popularity_ of Rust.
 Rust was going to be created regardless of the market, as is the wont of